bekhardy/Hierarchical-Lexical-Decisions-Task/README.txt

 To post the experiment on Prolific, you must first retain non-IP links.
 To do this, I use the ShortLink.ipynb file.
  You can change the words that are presented easily by simply changing them in the javascript files located at order#{letter}/order#{letter}_script.js.
- Similarly, to change the order, just reorder the timeline found in order#{letter}/order#{letter}.html You can also use the Amazon image available with AMI ID: ami-0df486d56e9fbe942 _   _   _   _   _   _   _
+ Similarly, to change the order, just reorder the timeline found in order#{letter}/order#{letter}.html

+  _   _   _   _   _   _   _
  / \ / \ / \ / \ / \ / \ / \
 ( c | o | n | t | a | c | t )